 Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a market rate at the reporting date applicable for an instrument with similar terms and conditions.
-For other pricing models, inputs are based on market data at the end of the reporting period.
+For other pricing models, inputs are based on market data at the end of the reporting year.

-b) Net assets attributable to investors
+b) Net assets attributable to unitholders

-Interests are redeemable at the investors' option, subject to the Trust's capital risk management detailed in Note 2, and are classified as financial liabilities.
-Interests can be redeemed by the investors at any time for cash based on the redemption price.
-The fair value of redeemable interests is measured at the redemption amount that is payable (based on the redemption interest price) at the reporting date if investors exercised their right to redeem interests in the Trust.
+Units are redeemable at the unitholders' option prior to maturity date, which is subject to notice, payment of a break fee and the Trust's capital risk management detailed in Note 6, and are classified as financial liabilities.
+Units can be redeemed by the unitholders at any time for cash based on the redemption price.
+The fair value of redeemable units is measured at the redemption amount that is payable (based on the redemption unit price) at the reporting date if unitholders exercised their right to redeem units in the Trust.

-Interests are classified as equity when they satisfy the following criteria under AASB 132 Financial Instruments: Presentation (AASB 132):
+Units are classified as equity when they satisfy the following criteria under AASB 132 Financial Instruments: Presentation (AASB 132):

-- the puttable financial instrument entitles the holder to a pro rata share of net assets in the event of the Trust's liquidation; - the puttable financial instrument is in the class of instruments that is subordinate to all other classes of instruments and class features are identical; - the puttable financial instrument does not include any contractual obligations to deliver cash or another financial asset, or to exchange financial instruments with another entity under potentially unfavourable conditions to the Trust, and it is not a contract settled in the Trust's own equity instruments; and - the total expected cash flows attributable to the puttable financial instrument over the life are based substantially on the profit or loss and cannot be guaranteed.
+- the puttable financial instrument entitles the holder to a pro rata share of net assets in the event of the Trust's liquidation; - the puttable financial instrument is in the class of instruments that is subordinate to all other classes of instruments and class features are identical: - the puttable financial instrument does not include any contractual obligations to deliver cash or another financial asset, or to exchange financial instruments with another entity under potentially unfavourable conditions to the Trust, and it is not a contract settled in the Trust's own equity instruments; and - the total expected cash flows attributable to the puttable financial instrument over the life are based substantially on the profit or loss and cannot be guaranteed.

-At 30 June 2023, investor funds have not been classified as equity as they did not satisfy all of the criteria under AASB 132.
+At 30 June 2023, unitholder funds have not been classified as equity as they did not satisfy all of the criteria under AASB 132.